DataDog/hiring-engineers/answers.md

 ### Connecting to the server

 Once Vagrant has brought up the server you will need to connect to it by performing a ````vagrant ssh````.
-This simulates connecting to the server through Secure Socket Shell (SSH).
+This connects the server through Secure Socket Shell (SSH) using preconfigured keys managed by Vagrant.

 The following command connects to the Ubuntu Bionic server that we just spun up:

 ````
 vagrant ssh
 ````

+Note this command as this will needed to connect to the Ubuntu machine in the future

 ![vagrant ssh](screenshots/1.3.vagrant-ssh-ubuntu.png)

 ### Verify the OS version by running the command

+The below command in Ubuntu shows the release and codename
 ````
 lsb_release -a
 ````